hyperschedule/hyperschedule-api/README.md

     $ pipenv run python -m server --dev

-To scrape the Lingk API (and thereby obtain course descriptions), you must acquire a Lingk API key and secret from one of the Hyperschedule developers.
+To retrieve course descriptions, Hyperschedule ostensibly scrapes the Lingk API.
+However, the Lingk API is currently broken (rip), so instead it downloads a zip file from Google Drive that was given to me by the registrar.
+To tell Hyperschedule to use the API instead of doing this, export the environment variable `HYPERSCHEDULE_LINGK_ENABLE` to a non-empty string.
+In this case, you must also acquire a Lingk API key and secret from one of the Hyperschedule developers.
 Exporting the environment variables `HYPERSCHEDULE_LINGK_KEY` and `HYPERSCHEDULE_LINGK_SECRET` will cause Hyperschedule to fetch and serve course descriptions from Lingk.
+(It is recommended to set these variables in a [`.env`][dotenv] file in the project root, since they will then be automatically picked up by Pipenv.)

 To run in production mode instead, pass `--prod` when starting the server.
 You can change the port that the server listens on by